zt-iot/rabbit/README.md

 Running Tamarin is expected to be done separately.
 An advice is, when a rabbit file becomes a little complicated, verification time of Tamairn tends to vary a lot by the applied [_heuristics_](https://tamarin-prover.com/manual/master/book/011_advanced-features.html).
 It seems `I` is a good option; E.g. try

     tamarin-prover _output/camserver.spthy --prove=Correspondence --heuristic=I

+## Tutorial

+Find a tutorial on how to program in Rabbit [here](https://hackmd.io/@VcOgfdUPTgqt1HEQTKaaqw/BkOXorVzkl).